seanwperry13/GPR_KR_Surrogates/Kot Schaffer experiments/Data generation/readme.txt

 The code in this file was created by Dr. William Kalies to generate time series based on the Kot Schaffer equations.

-The script KSR_iteration.m must be run first to generate the arrays P and Q. These correspond to points in R^2 and their targets under Kot Shaffer.
+The script KSR_iteration.m may be run first to generate the arrays P and Q.

-The sample data sets PKSlong and QKSlong were created with N=1000000
+The sample data sets PKSlong and QKSlong were created with N=1000000 taking the first two columns of P and Q.